Chart Color Schemes

 Endeavour Hills - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Endeavour Hills-North has high cultural diversity with 51.1% speaking a language other than English at home and 49.5% born overseas.
-Christianity is the main religion, at 51.3%.
-Islam is overrepresented at 12.7%, compared to Greater Melbourne's 11.4%.
+Endeavour Hills-North has a high level of cultural diversity, with 51.1% speaking a language other than English at home and 49.5% born overseas.
+Christianity is the dominant religion, comprising 51.3%.
+However, Islam is overrepresented at 12.7%, compared to Greater Melbourne's 11.4%.

 Frequently Asked Questions - Diversity